Invariance of plurigenera and good minimal models: Introduction

 \section{Introduction}

-Given a 1-parameter smooth projective family of complex varieties $\pi\colon X\to C$, it was shown by Siu (\cite{Siu1, Siu2}) that the plurigenera of the fibers $P_m(X_c):=h^0(X_c,mK_{X_c})$ are independent of $c\in C$ for all $m\geq 0$.
-Siu's result, and its generalizations to the log category (e.g. \cite{BP}) play an important role in the construction of moduli spaces for varieties of general type (\cite{HMX}).
-Its geometrical meaning is that the fiber over $c\in C$ of the canonical model

-is the canonical model of $X_c$.
-It is worth remarking that Siu's proof uses analytic techniques which cannot be easily reformulated in algebraic terms, except for the case when $\pi\colon X\to C$ is a family of complex manifolds of general type (\cite{KawDCS}).
+Given a 1-parameter smooth projective family of complex varieties $\pi\colon X\to C$, it was shown by Siu (\cites{Siu_IPGT,Siu_IPNGT}) that the plurigenera of the fibers $h^0(X_c,mK_{X_c})$ are independent of $c\in C$ for all $m\geq 0$.
+Equivalently, every $m$-pluricanonical form on a fiber can be extended to an $m$-pluricanonical form on $X$.
+Siu's result, and the techniques introduced in its proof, have had a great impact in the development of higher-dimensional complex algebraic geometry.
+Notable examples include the proofs of finite generation of the canonical ring (\cites{BCHM,Siu_FGCRAM}) and of boundedness of moduli of general type varieties (\cite{HMX}).
+It is worth noting that Siu's proof uses analytic techniques which have no algebraic analogue, except for the case when $\pi\colon X\to C$ is a family of complex manifolds of general type (\cite{KawDCS}).
 On the other hand, Nakayama showed that invariance of plurigenera for smooth complex varieties follows from the MMP and Abundance Conjectures (\cite{Nak}).